-The purpose of the Community Responsive Grants (CRG) program is to offer an opportunity for communities to propose their own projects that align with one or more of MeHAF’s Four Goal Areas.
+The purpose of the Community Responsive Grants (CRG) program is to provide funding for communities to plan or implement projects that align with one or more of MeHAF’s Four Goal Areas.
 The CRG program is intended to respond to community needs, address emerging opportunities, test innovative approaches or new ideas, or implement programs informed by the experiences of communities on how to address barriers to achieving health equity.

 The CRG program grew out of the recognition that those closest to a given problem often have the best ideas about potential solutions.
-Therefore, MeHAF’s goal is that these grants will focus on improving health equity and that the communities facing inequities in health access or outcomes will play a central role in developing and implementing the solutions proposed.
+Therefore, MeHAF’s goal is that these grants will focus on improving health equity and that the communities facing inequities in health access or outcomes will lead the project being proposed and will play a central role in developing and implementing the solutions proposed.
 Funded projects will focus on changing policies, practices, and perceptions that create barriers to health care and good health, and must be organized such that the communities who face the greatest barriers have a leadership role in creating the solutions that address their needs.
-Communities may be defined by shared identities, common causes, geographic location, similar health and health access needs, or in other shared experiences or characteristics.
-Proposals should include the needs identified by the community and projects should result in new information or learning.

 A 501(c)(3), local, state, or tribal government entity or educational institution.
 Applicants must be organizations based in Maine.
 If your organization is not eligible to apply independently, and you need to apply via a fiscal sponsor, please contact MeHAF before applying so that we can assist you with the steps.
 Individuals and private foundations are ineligible.

 Community Responsive Grants program funding may not be used for:

 - Public awareness campaigns focused on a specific disease or health condition;

 - Fundraising efforts;

 - Grants or scholarships to individuals.